Mario Party: Star Rush: Gameplay

 In the Coinathlon mode, players race to complete a set number of laps on a board, repeatedly playing the same three minigames to earn coins and moving one space per coin collected.
 Items can be used to deduct coins from other players or prevent them from obtaining new ones.
-In the Mario Shuffle game mode, two players are each given three cardboard cutouts and two dice, taking turns rolling both dice and moving a character toward their opponent's side of the board.
-Certain spaces send players forward or backward, jumping over a character stuns them and causes them to lose a turn, and landing on a character sends them back to start.
+In the Mario Shuffle game mode, two players are each given two dice and three cardboard cutouts representing different playable characters, taking turns rolling both dice and moving a character toward their opponent's side of the board.
+Certain spaces send players forward or backward, jumping over a character stuns them and causes them to lose a turn, and landing on a character sends them back to the start of the board.
 There is only one board in this mode.

 The Balloon Bash mode most closely resembles the traditional gameplay of the Mario Party series, with players earning coins in minigames and trading coins for Stars.
 Coins can also be spent on items such as additional dice at a shop.
-However, similarly to in Toad Scramble, players roll dice and move around the board simultaneously.
+Similarly to in Toad Scramble, players roll dice and move around the board simultaneously.
 There are three small boards to choose from, and games can last between 10 and 30 turns.
-Rhythm Recital is a tap-based rhythm game wherein players use musical instruments to add musical notes to iconic tracks from the Mario franchise, such as the overworld themes from Super Mario Bros. and Super Mario 3D World.
-Another game mode, Challenge Tower, functions as a vertical version of Minesweeper.
-The player climbs one level of a randomly generated tower at a time, with the blocks they land on lighting up to indicate whether there are zero, one, two, or three dangerous surrounding blocks.
-Boo's Block Party is a match-three game in which players compete with rotating blocks numbered from one to four.
-Boo's Block Party has both an endless mode and a versus mode.
+Rhythm Recital is a tap-based rhythm game mode wherein players use musical instruments to add musical notes to iconic tracks from the Mario franchise, such as the overworld themes from Super Mario Bros.
+(1985) and Super Mario 3D World (2013).
+Another game mode, Challenge Tower, functions as a vertical version of Minesweeper; the player climbs one level of a randomly generated tower at a time, with the blocks they land on lighting up to indicate whether there are zero, one, two, or three dangerous surrounding blocks.
+Boo's Block Party is a match-three game mode in which players compete with rotating blocks numbered from one to four.
+Boo's Block Party features both an endless mode and a versus mode.

-Although Mario Party: Star Rush lacks an online multiplayer mode, the Nintendo 3DS's Download Play functionality allows up to four nearby people to play together using only one game card.
-A free software available on the Nintendo eShop, Mario Party: Star Rush - Party Guest, also allowed up to four players to experience the multiplayer game modes with only one copy of the game.
-Additionally, this software saved certain data, such as unlocked characters and minigames, which could be transferred to a complete copy of the game.
-Mario Party: Star Rush is compatible with several of Nintendo's Amiibo figurines, which can be scanned to give the player advantages such as unlocking characters and receiving special items.
+Although Mario Party: Star Rush lacks an online multiplayer mode, the Nintendo 3DS's Download Play functionality provides a local multiplayer option, allowing up to four nearby people to play together using only one game card.
+A free piece of software available on the Nintendo eShop, Mario Party: Star Rush – Party Guest, also allows up to four players to experience the multiplayer game modes with only one copy of the game.
+Additionally, this software saves certain data, such as unlocked characters and minigames, which could be transferred to a complete copy of the game.
+This service became unavailable for purchase upon Nintendo's closure of the Wii U and 3DS eShops on March 27, 2023.
+Mario Party: Star Rush is compatible with several of Nintendo's Amiibo, figurines that can be scanned to give players advantages such as unlocking playable characters, recruiting allies, and receiving special items.